 A: Title companies will, along with many other services, prorate the current year tax to the best of their ability.
-This means that early in the tax year their estimate of the years tax will be based on several factors, one being the previous years tax amount.
+This means that early in the tax year their estimate of the year's tax will be based on several factors, one being the previous year's tax amount.
 If it appears the value will change from the previous year (segregation, vacant to residential, etc.) they will base the prorated tax amount on the fair market value for the current year.
 The largest majority of title companies will indicate a credit to the buyer on the settlement statement.
 This credit is the sellers portion of the current year tax.
-This credit is NOT paid to the County Treasurer for property taxes but is given to the buyer.
-The buyer will then be responsible for the full years tax having received this credit.
+This credit is NOT paid to the County Treasurer for property taxes, but is given to the buyer.
+The buyer will then be responsible for the full year's tax having received this credit.
 This is why it is so important that the new property owners notify the Treasurer's office of their name and mailing address so we can send them the current year tax notice.
 Occasionally a title company will apply the seller's portion of the property taxes to the current year tax as a PREPAYMENT.
 If this occurs, the balance of the yearly tax is the responsibility of the current owner.
 Again, this emphasizes the importance of notifying the Treasurer of your mailing address.

 A: It is the property owner's responsibility to keep track of whether their mortgage company will be or has paid their property taxes for them.
 If a mortgage company holds an escrow account that includes the payment of property taxes, the procedure for payment varies by company.
 Typically, each mortgage company will request the tax amount from the county.
 This request can be via an electronic request, paper request, or occasionally the actual mailing of the tax notice itself.
 The mortgage company is required to make this request each tax season.
-If the request is received early enough, the front of your statement will show the message in RED, "A mortgage company has received this tax notice.
-If you have a mortgage company that pays your taxes, use this notice for your records."
+If the request is received early enough, the front of your statement will show the message in RED stating "A mortgage company has received this tax notice.
+If your mortgage company pays your taxes, use this notice for your records."
 This is ONLY an indication of a company's request for the tax amount.
 You, as a property owner, must determine whether the taxes will be paid by your mortgage company.
-You should also receive an "End of Year Statement" from your mortgage company indicating funds having been disbursed from your account.
-The majority of payments from mortgage companies are not posted until November 30th.
+You should also receive an "End of Year Statement" from your mortgage company indicating funds have been disbursed from your account.
+The majority of payments from mortgage companies are not posted until November 25th.
 The treasurer's website is updated nightly and reflects all payments posted.
 This is an additional resource if additional verification is desired.
 If payment has been made, your parcel will show paid in full.

-A: Property taxes are mailed the third week of October or as soon as the tax rates are certified by the county, cities, and state.
+A: Property tax notices are mailed the third week of October or as soon as the tax rates are certified by the county, cities, and state.
 The due date will always be November 30th unless this day falls on a weekend, then the due date will move to the following Monday.
 Payments are posted according to postmark, date paid in office, or date initiated online, NOT the date printed on the check.

 Payments are accepted by Cash, Check, E-Check*, Money Order, Credit Card (2.45% processing fee - minimum of $1.95 applies) or VISA Debit Card ($3.95 fee applies).